 What causes them?

 The exact causes of uterine fibroids aren’t known, but several things are thought to contribute.
-When biopsied, fibroid cells have changes in their genes that normal uterine muscle cells don’t have, so genetic changes are thought to play a role.
+When biopsied, fibroid cells have changes in their genes that normal uterine muscle cells don’t, so genetic changes are thought to play a role.
 Fibroids contain more estrogen and progesterone receptors than normal uterine muscle cells, which means that the hormones appear to encourage the growth of fibroids.
-This is thought to play a key role because fibroids often shrink or disappear after menopause, which is when production of estrogen and progesterone decrease.
-Another factor is extracellular matrix (ECM), which is responsible for making any of your cells stick together.
+This might play a key role because fibroids often shrink or disappear after menopause when estrogen and progesterone production decrease.
+Another factor is the extracellular matrix (ECM), which is responsible for making any of your cells stick together.
 In fibroids, the amount of ECM is increased, making them fibrous.
 ECM also stores growth factors and can cause biological changes in the cells.

 Many women develop them, but since most fibroids don’t cause any symptoms, they don’t know it unless they are discovered accidentally during a pelvic exam or ultrasound for something else.
-If you do have symptoms, they usually depend on the size, location and number of fibroids.
-These symptoms could include heavy menstrual bleeding, periods that lasts longer than a week, pelvic pain/pressure, frequent urination, difficulty emptying your bladder, constipation, backache and/or leg pain.
-If you have pelvic pain that doesn’t go away, heavy/prolonged/painful periods, spotting between periods, difficulty emptying your bladder or any symptoms of anemia (extreme fatigue, weakness, pale skin, chest pain, fast heartbeat, shortness of breath, headache, dizziness, lightheadedness or cold hands), then you should see your doctor.
+If you do have symptoms, they usually depend on the size, location, and number of fibroids.
+Symptoms could include heavy menstrual bleeding, periods lasting longer than a week, pelvic pain/pressure, frequent urination, difficulty emptying your bladder, constipation, backache, and leg pain.
+You should see your doctor if you have any of these symptoms or any signs of anemia (extreme fatigue, weakness, pale skin, chest pain, fast heartbeat, shortness of breath, headache, dizziness, lightheadedness, or cold hands).
 If a fibroid outgrows its blood supply and begins to die, it can cause an onset of sharp, sudden pain in your lower abdomen.
-If you experience this and/or severe vaginal bleeding, you should go to the nearest emergency room.
+If you experience this and severe vaginal bleeding, you should go to the nearest emergency room.

-If you do require treatment, there are different medications that can be used.
+If you do require treatment, different medications can be used.
 Some of them use hormones to regulate your menstrual cycle, which will hopefully help to reduce any heavy bleeding and pelvic pressure.
-These medications don’t get rid of the fibroids, but might shrink them.
-Gonadotropin-releasing hormone (GnRH) agonists bock the production of estrogen and progesterone, which puts you in a temporary menopause-like state.
-This stops your menstruation and the fibroids shrink since they need these hormones to grow.
+These medications don’t get rid of the fibroids but might shrink them.
+Gonadotropin-releasing hormone (GnRH) agonists block the production of estrogen and progesterone, which puts you in a temporary menopause-like state, stopping your menstruation and causing the fibroids to shrink since they need these hormones to grow.
 Since these medications mimic menopause, you can only use them for a few months.
 Otherwise, you can have long-term complications.
-Typically, doctors will prescribe these prior to having surgery to remove the fibroids to help shrink them or to help you with the transition to menopause.
+Typically, doctors will prescribe these before surgery to remove the fibroids to reduce their size or help you transition to menopause.

 If your fibroids are inside your uterus, your doctor will probably do a hysteroscopic myomectomy (using instruments inserted through your vagina) to remove them.
-Another procedure is endometrial ablation, which uses an instrument inserted into your uterus to destroy the lining using heat, microwave energy, hot water or electric current.
-This process typically ends menstruation, so, if you still plan on having children, this isn’t the procedure for you.
+Another procedure is endometrial ablation, which uses an instrument inserted into your uterus to destroy the lining using heat, microwave energy, hot water, or electric current.
+This process typically ends menstruation, so if you still plan on having children, this isn’t the procedure for you.
 If you are done having children, another option is a hysterectomy.
 With any of the procedures besides a hysterectomy, tiny fibroids that your doctor might not be able to detect during surgery could grow and cause symptoms in the future.

 For most women, their fibroids don’t cause them any issues.
-If you’re one of the women who do have problems with them, the good news is that there are plenty of treatment options.
+If you’re one of the women who have problems with them, the good news is that there are plenty of treatment options.
 If you have any questions or concerns about uterine fibroids, please speak with your doctor.
 If you would like more information, please visit the Office of Women’s Health’s Uterine Fibroid page at https://www.womenshealth.gov/a-z-topics/uterine-fibroids